-There are several ways you can support LPP.
+There are several ways cannabis businesses and individuals can support LPP and their fight to help those disproportionately impacted by the war on drugs.
 First, you can follow LPP and promote them on your social media channels–sharing their cause and raising awareness.
 Second, you can volunteer and help with online advocacy: petition and letter writing, occasional rallies and marches, and event planning.
 Third, you can donate to LPP, which will help them with their primary social equity initiatives.
 Head to the LPP website for more ways to assist the cause, including participating in the Decarcerate COVID-19 Prisoner Relief movement.

 Visit Last Prisoner Project

 CEO Chanda Macias, MBA, Ph.D., helped to create Women Grow in 2014 to connect, educate, inspire, and empower the cannabis industry leaders of the future.
 The Women Grow team creates programs and events for both budding and established entrepreneurs.
 Also, they serve as a catalyst for women to succeed in cannabis executive jobs and leadership roles.
 Women Grow produces professional networking events, regional education seminars, social events, and national speaking circuits.
 They set up opportunities for future leaders to connect with current visionary cannabis leaders.